cyschneck/centerline-width/README.md

 | ![river_google_earth+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/river_example_google_earth.png) | ![river_centerline+png](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/river_example.png) |

 > [!NOTE]
 > This is Beta quality software that is being actively developed, use at your own risk.
-This project is not supported or endorsed by either JPL or NASA.
+This project is not supported or endorsed by JPL, NASA, or NCAR.
 The code is provided “as is”, use at your own risk.

 ## Install
 PyPi pip install at [pypi.org/project/centerline-width/](https://pypi.org/project/centerline-width/)